SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 # Compiler macros

-These are the interpreter's built-in special forms as IR-generating macros.
-After this pass only code generating macros for the backend remain.

-Four new IR expressions resemble the conventional forms BLOCK, GO, RETURN, ?, AND, plus OR:
+Expands special forms BLOCK, GO, RETURN, ?, AND, and OR, to simpler IR statements and turn QUASIQUOTE expressions, like "$expr", into CONSing ones.

+## Control flow

 | Metacode     | Description                           |
 |--------------|---------------------------------------|